helloSystem/docs/developer/menu.md

 * [__System Tray__ = __Notification Area__](https://en.wikipedia.org/wiki/Notification_area): The term that describes the icons on the bottom-right corner of the screen on Windows
 * [__Application (Panel) Indicators__](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators): Another term used by Canonical to describe __Status Menus__?

+### Specifications

+* [__DBusMenu protocol__](): Protocol for which implementations exist for Glib, Gtk, Qt (starting with Qt 2).
+Applications can export and import their menus (question: only indicators or all menus?) using this protocol.
+The specification used to be at https://people.canonical.com/~agateau/dbusmenu/spec/index.html but the link is dead as of 2020.
+On https://agateau.com/2009/statusnotifieritem-and-dbusmenu/ it is described as: "The goal of DBusMenu is to make it possible for applications using the StatusNotifierItem spec to send their menus over DBus, so that the workspace can display them in a consistent way, regardless of whether the application is written using Qt, GTK or another toolkit."
+Possibly it has significantly evolved since then?

 ### Implementations

 Those may or may not be used in helloSystem, they are mentioned here to give an overview over the field so that technical discussions can be had.